Demented-Elmo/demented-elmo.github.io/README.md

 If you want the webpage import for main css, go [here](https://demented-elmo.github.io/main.css)

-If you want the webpage import for my theme, go [here](https://demented-elmo.github.io/theme.css)
+If you want the webpage import for the theme I use, go [here](https://demented-elmo.github.io/theme.css)